-Don Tucker has over 30 years of complex commercial litigation experience, including significant experience in mergers and acquisition-related litigation, multi-party cases, class actions, claims under the federal securities laws, shareholder and partnership disputes and contract disputes of many types.
-Don has represented a wide variety of corporations, including financial institutions and insurance companies; pharmaceutical and other life sciences companies; contract research organizations; issuers of securities; corporate trustees; directors and officers; professional advisors; agricultural cooperatives; and buyers and sellers of both businesses and of goods and services.
+Don Tucker is a trial lawyer with 35 years of complex commercial litigation experience, including significant experience in mergers and acquisition-related litigation, multi-party cases, class actions, claims under the federal securities laws, shareholder and partnership disputes and contract disputes of many types.
+In Chambers USA, clients say Don “gets to the heart of complex issues quickly," is "a really thoughtful and persuasive courtroom lawyer," and he "… strategically navigates clients toward the best outcome."
+Don has represented a wide variety of corporations, including large public utilities, pharmaceutical and other life sciences companies; contract research organizations; financial institutions and insurance companies; issuers of securities; corporate trustees; directors and officers; professional advisors; agricultural cooperatives; and buyers and sellers of both businesses and of goods and services.
 Don appears frequently in the North Carolina Business Court where many of the above types of cases are litigated.

 Professional & Community Affiliations

-- Member, Chief Justice's Commission on the Future of the North Carolina Business Court
+- Past Member, Chief Justice's Commission on the Future of the North Carolina Business Court

 - Wake County Bar Association